WidgetOptions/widget-options/readme.txt

 <h3>Custom WordPress widget alignments</h3>
 Change your widget alignment to look better on your site.
 Comes with <strong>center, left, right and justified alignment</strong> options.

+<h3>Custom Widget ID & Classes</h3>
+<em>As of version 1.2</em>, you can add custom class & ID on each widget for CSS, javascript & styling purposes.
+You can also create a predefined set of classes and it will be displayed as checkboxes on the options tab.

 <h3>View your changes live!</h3>
 This plugin is customizer ready for easier customization.
 View your changes live before saving it, <strong>not just better control but a time saver plugin!</strong>